 CBAM is a proposed mechanism by the EU that aims to level the playing field for industries subject to different carbon pricing regimes.
 It involves imposing carbon tariffs on certain imported goods based on their carbon emissions.

-CBAM seeks to ensure that imported products meet the same environmental standards as those produced within the EU, thereby promoting global emissions reduction efforts and protecting EU industries from carbon leakage.
+CBAM seeks to ensure that imported products meet the same environmental standards as those produced by EU member states, thereby promoting global emissions reduction efforts and protecting EU industries from carbon leakage.

 CBAM will come into effect gradually, with full implementation expected by 2026 following a transitional phase from 2023 to 2025.
 This requires proactive steps now to prepare for compliance and navigate this transformative initiative successfully.